Investments in Professional Learning and Diagnostic Assessments

 Leadership Pathways

-The pandemic interrupted our leadership pipeline; the strategies funded under ESSER support our work with TNTP and help us restore pathways to school leadership for staff of color in alignment with the 5-Year Strategic Plan for Human Resources, under strategies for creating culturally affirming environments.
+Leadership Pathways: The pandemic interrupted our leadership pipeline; the strategies funded under ESSER support our work with TNTP and help us restore pathways to school leadership for staff of color in alignment with the 5-Year Strategic Plan for Human Resources, under strategies for creating culturally affirming environments.
 Developing clear leadership pathways includes providing new administrator training, developing a teacher (cadre) profile, and implementing leadership competencies with a micro-credential option.
-The total anticipated investment for this initiative during the 2021-22 school year is expected to be $100,000.

 - Investment Period: 2022-23 SY